Engine bearing replacement is not as hard as it sounds.

 7. All oil passages must be clean.
 Clean these passages with a brush and solvent.
 You can also use clean, dry, compressed air.

 9. Using a clean, lint-free cloth, wipe bearing back and bore surfaces.
-They must be clean and dry.
-Furthermore, Never put anything between the bearing back and bore surface.
+Above all, they must be clean and dry.
+Furthermore, never put anything between the bearing back and bore surface.

 13. Place the crankshaft gently and squarely onto the main bearings.
 Install main caps in proper position.

-The most important factor is lubrication.
-As long as there’s a steady flow of clean oil, The bearings will generally keep moving along fine.
-If the oil’s dirty, though, or if the oil supply is cut off, That’s when the problems start.
-As a result, At that point you need to decide if engine bearing replacement is your best choice.
+Above all, the most important factor is lubrication.
+So, as long as there’s a steady flow of clean oil, the bearings will generally keep moving along fine.
+But, if the oil’s dirty or if the oil supply is cut off, that’s when the problems start.
+Finally, at that point you need to decide if engine bearing replacement is your best choice.